75th anniversary of end of WWII is mostly virtual amid virus

-The commemoration initially was supposed to be a blockbuster event with parades through Waikiki, movie premieres, galas and thousands of people gathered to honor the veterans, some who may be marking the historic milestone for the last time.
+The commemoration initially was supposed to be a blockbuster event with parades, movie premieres, galas and thousands of people honoring the veterans in their 90s or beyond, some who may be marking the milestone for the last time.

-Now, only about 50 people will be on the ship that hosted the surrender in 1945, all local veterans and government officials.
-Defense Secretary Mark Esper will give the keynote address.

-Organizers limited the ceremony less than two weeks before the anniversary because of a surge in coronavirus cases in Hawaii and other parts of the nation.
-That leaves dozens of veterans who are in their 90s or beyond preparing for what could be their final salute from afar.
+Because of the threat of the virus, the ceremony was scaled down to about 50 people, with local veterans and government officials gathering on the USS Missouri in masks.
+The names were read of surviving WWII veterans, including 14 who were on the ship the day the Japanese surrendered.

-Jerry Pedersen, 95, was a U.S. Marine on the deck of the Missouri witnessing the end of World War II.
-But on the 75th anniversary, Pedersen and his surviving comrades who live on the mainland will be watching livestreams of the event from their homes instead of seeing it in person on the ship as they had planned.
+Jerry Pedersen, 95, was one of them, watching history unfold as a young Marine.
+He and his comrades who live in the mainland U.S. had to watch a livestream of the ceremony from home instead of on the decks of the battleship as planned.

 “Well, I was very disappointed, yes.
 I was hoping to maybe see a friend or two,” he said.
-“I think we’re going to go ahead and have a little thing for ourselves here, and I just want to share with at least my family and a couple of other folks some of the feelings that I was going to express when I got there.”
+“I just want to share with at least my family and a couple of other folks some of the feelings that I was going to express when I got there.”

 Those feelings are complicated, said Pedersen, who dedicated his life to peace after the war ended.